WhiteflagProtocol/whiteflag-standard/wf-specification.md

 2. The security of encryption relies largely on the actual implementations.

-3. All messages are persistent on the blockchain and it should be assumed that at some point in the future messages can and will be decrypted.
+3. All messages are persistent on the blockchain, and it should be assumed that at some point in the future messages can and will be decrypted.
 Therefore, only use dedicated keys, and only encrypt information that is time-sensitive, i.e. information that will not be valid or relevant anymore over time,